-The Lorentz force is the force due to a magnetic field.
+The Lorentz force is the force of a magnetic field on a charged particle passing through.
 When a particle of charge q moves with velocity v in the presence of electric field E and magnetic field B, the force F is:

 F = q (E + v × B)